theoh-io/ROS_Autonomous_Driving/src/control/README.md

 ### Control method

-The main goal of the controller is to follow the desired path until the goal set by the user.
-We have implemented two different methods of Model Predictive Control, one designed in the VITA laboratory (kinematic), and the other in the EPFL Racing Team (dynamic).
+The controller's main goal is to follow the desired path until the user's goal.
+We have implemented two different Model Predictive Control methods, one designed in the VITA laboratory (kinematic), and the other in the EPFL Racing Team (dynamic).

 Both of them require a common initialization step in order to set the mobile robot's constraints required: